| Home | Ignition | Oil Filter | Crankcase | FWC - Mechanical | Propeller | Tensioner | Thermostat

 This centrifugal pump is a higher pressure pump than most typical centrifugal pumps used in this application as can bee seen in the curves to the right.
 It will readily provide sufficient coolant flow to a "standard" Atomic 4 configuration.
 This is to say that the standard 1/2" hose barb inlet to the block, the 3/8" hole in the "diverter cap" within the block cavity and the standard 1/2" hose barb fittings on the head and manifold can remain in place for successful cooling operation.
 Having said that, one must still be aware that an engine that has been raw water cooled for many years may have significant blockages in cooling passages between the block and head and within the manifold itself.
 These can significantly reduce the coolant flow to the point that overheating occurs and will require corrective action to restore the flow.
 Of course, if you are in the process of overhauling your engine, it is still a good practice to increase the size of hose barb fitting to at least 5/8" and to enlarge the hole in the "diverter cap" to 1/2".
 A reducing hose barb fitting (3/4 x 1/2) is provided in the kit to transition between the existing 1/2" ID hose and the 3/4" discharge connection on the pump.

-The kit comes complete with a special power connector for the Bosch pump, all hose fittings, clamps, hardware and mounting brackets.
+All Kits come with a pump(s), Heat Exchanger, mounting brackets, coolant recovery bottle, and hose barb fittings with hose clamps.
+The pump itself comes complete with a special power connector for the Bosch pump, all hose fittings, clamps, hardware and mounting brackets.
 The only material not provided is 1/2, 5/8 and 3/4 inch heater hose for the connection of the various components as each installation is very much different with regard to the location of the heat exchanger.

 The images to the right show the Johnson pumps that we have offered for the past 6 years with the Indigo Electronics AT-4CE Fresh Water Cooling System on an Atomic 4.
 The most significant and unique aspect of this system is that this heavy duty, seal-less, magnetic driven antifreeze pump can be mounted in-line in most any convenient location.
 This feature insures that this system can be installed on any vessel.